Does a denied claim affect my auto insurance rate? (2025)

 The auto insurance claims you file go on record, where they are easily searchable by future insurance companies.
 Any claims filed with the other person’s insurance company are likely to be found out by your own.

-Some motorists may think the easy answer may be to simply not a file a claim after an accident and take care of any damage out their own pockets.
+Should you avoid filing a claim to prevent rate changes?
+Some motorists may think the easy answer may be to simply not file a claim after an accident and take care of any damage out of their own pockets.

 The best way to keep accidents off your record is to drive safely and obey the laws.
 Having an accident is not the end of the world, and most stay on your driving record for a limited amount of time.

-Moreover, when deciding whether to file a claim or not, understanding the potential consequences is crucial.
-In states like Michigan, where Michigan no-fault insurance applies, the claims process differs from other states.
+Should I file a claim for a minor accident?
+Understanding the potential consequences is crucial when deciding whether to file a claim.
+In states like Michigan, where no-fault insurance applies, the claims process differs from other states.
 Choosing not to file a claim might help you avoid some complications, such as a possible auto insurance claim denial.

 However, not filing could mean you are left to cover expenses out of pocket.
 For example, if two cars backing into each other in a parking lot cause damage, not reporting it might leave you with significant repair costs.
 Additionally, if you later decide to file a claim but it’s denied, you may have to pay a deductible if your claim is denied.